 Whether it tops the charts for you or not, milk holds an extremely crucial position in our daily intake.
 It is full of protein and nutrients that are absolutely essential for human growth at all stages of life.

-In Indian cuisine, a lot of us have devised ways and means to successfully include it in our everyday diet without compromising on the taste quotient.
 From adding it in our cereals, to churning out refreshing fruit shakes and smoothies, the emergent and unavoidable necessity of milk in our daily food chart has compelled us to be innovative and further push the culinary boundaries to embrace milk in mainstream cooking as well.

 So not only can you consume milk in the conventional ways, but here we teach you how to include this nature's elixir in other amazing ways with our 11 best milk recipes: